nicricecisco/Hyperfabric-as-Code/README.md

 podman run -it --rm -p 8080:8080 -v hyperfabric_workspace:/workspace --name hyperfabric-as-vscode hyperfabric-as-code-container
 ```
 ## Using the Container
 On run, the container will automatically clone the Hyperfabric-as-Code repository (if not detected) or pull the latest version of the repo into your /workspace.
+From here, please reference the beginning of this README on how to set up your Hyperfabric API bearer token.

 ## Helper Command Shortcuts